Wednesday, May 21, 2025

 A dedicated group for professional backpackers who wish to see more than what meets the eye when it comes to Sri Lanka, this facebook group aims to provide professional services and information to tourists who are new to the country.
 It’s also a plus on how the team behind this group filters and reviews their list of services which makes things extra safe and sound!

-Digital Nomad “Hot Spots” in Sri Lanka
+Reddit Conversations on Digital Nomad in Sri Lanka

 Wrapping it up